ofnote/tsalib/README.md

 `sympy`.
 A library for building symbolic expressions in Python.

-Tested with Python 2.7, 3.6.
+Tested with Python 3.6.
 For writing type annotations inline, Python >= 3.5 is required.

 Python >= 3.5 allows optional type annotations for variables.
 These annotations do not affect the program performance in any way.

+## Documentation

+Full docs coming soon!

 ## References